martinandersson/dev-mini/README.md

 1. Have all the [dependencies][intro-1] installed.
 1. `vagrant up`.

-By default, only one [Ubuntu Budgie 18][intro-2] VM is defined.
+By default, only one minimal install of [Ubuntu Budgie 18][intro-2] VM is defined.
 But, many machines using any number of configuration profiles (Vagrant box, static IP, et cetera..) may easily be set up thru editing configuration values at the top in the provided `Vagrantfile`.
 Furthermore, Ansible plumbing has been added to facilitate machine provisioning.
 All of this is described in subsequent sections.

 This project was conceived by a Windows-addicted developer who got tired of hacking together new Vagrantfiles for each unique software project.
 I like to